Yuppies 2

 Yuppies 2 is a 1986 Italian comedy film directed by Enrico Oldoini.
 The film is a sequel to Carlo Vanzina's comedy Yuppies, released earlier in the same year.

+Release and reception

+Yuppies 2 was released in Italy on December 23, 1986 in Rome.
 It was the second most popular Italian film in Italy during 1987, behind The Name of the Rose with 2.8 million admissions.

+Deborah Young of Variety complimented the films camear work by Sergio D'Offizi but said the score was dull and that it was a "tired comedy", stating that "No matter how flat the joke, "Yuppies 2" uses it twice."